-The 2003 statement also includes in its definition of contingent faculty "postdoctoral fellows who are employed off the tenure track for periods of time beyond what could reasonably be considered the extension and completion of their professional training."
-Postdoctoral fellowships, like research-oriented graduate-student employment, are ideally training programs, providing for a brief period of mentored research preparatory to an academic or scientific career.
-Comprehensive data on length of postdoctoral appointments do not exist, but it is certain that many now continue far longer than required for training purposes and are often exploitative, seemingly pursued primarily for the cheap labor that they provide to universities.
-According to the National Postdoctoral Association, the average postdoc is in his or her early thirties, works more than fifty hours a week, and earns a median salary of \$38,000 a year (far below the median wage of individuals who hold bachelor's degrees), despite the fact that postdocs, by definition, hold terminal degrees.
-While postdocs may perform fairly routine laboratory work, they also typically focus at least some of the time on their own research and publications.
-Comprehensive data on postdocs and their duties do not exist, but it is clear that a great many postdocs meet the criteria for being defined as "faculty."
+The 2003 statement also includes in its definition of contingent faculty "postdoctoral fellows who are employed off the tenure track for periods of time beyond what could reasonably be considered the extension and completion of their professional training."11 Postdoctoral fellowships, like research-oriented graduate-student employment, are ideally training programs, providing for a brief period of mentored research preparatory to an academic or scientific career.
+Comprehensive data on length of postdoctoral appointments do not exist, but it is certain that many now continue far longer than required for training purposes and are often exploited for the cheap labor that they provide to universities.
+According to the National Postdoctoral Association, the average postdoc is in his or her early thirties, works more than fifty hours a week, and earns a median salary of \$38,000 a year (below the median wage of individuals who hold bachelor's degrees), despite the fact that postdocs, by definition, hold terminal degrees.12 While postdocs may perform fairly routine laboratory work, they also typically focus at least some of the time on their own research and publications.
+Many postdocs thus meet the criteria for being defined as "faculty."
 These would include the relatively small number of postdocs outside of the sciences, where "postdoctoral fellow" is often another euphemism for "non-tenure-track, short-term faculty member."